Please read my disclosure if you have questions.

 Food dries best when in small portions.
 Slices need to be no more then 1/4 inch at the most, the smaller the better.
 Leaves should be separated washed and dried.
 Items that are cubed should be as small as possible.
 If you are hanging plants upside down by the stem, tie them together in small bundles.

-Place your food in a good spot for drying
+Place your dehydrating foods in a good spot

-You are looking for an area that will not be disturbed, has good airflow, and ideally gets to about 90-100 degrees during the day.
+Look for an area that will not be disturbed, has good airflow, and ideally gets to about 90-100 degrees during the day.
 For really moist foods I tend to use the top of my car.
 It fits all those criteria for me.
 I prefer to dry small and leafy items in mesh bags.
 Flowers, and plants with the stems attached do well hung upside down.
+You can even dry foods on trays on your car dashboard.
+This works especially well because flies can’t get in.

 Another method is to use a needle and string individual foods on thread for hanging.
 This works best with foods that will remain whole and are not fragile.
 I’ve dried oyster mushrooms, cranberries and chili peppers this way quite successfully.